void

 Background

 Českoslovanská akademie obchodní in Resslova ulice is all in all the likelier candidate.
-Hašek himself studied here and this weighs heavily in favour of the latter when analysing which commercial academy the future field chaplain studied at.
-It should also be noted that some Otto Katz actually graduated from this academy in 1881 and the author may well have been aware of him.
-Augustin Knesl claimed that this very person was the model of Hašek's literary field chaplain.
+Hašek himself studied here, and this weighs heavily in favour of the latter when guessing which commercial academy the future field chaplain studied at.
+It should also be noted that some Otto Katz actually graduated from this academy in 1881, and the author may well have been aware of him.
+Augustin Knesl claimed that this person was the model of Hašek's literary field chaplain.

 Commercial academies as institutions

-In Austria commercial academies were institutions that offered three-year (later four-year) education in commerce and accounting.
-The first of those academies was founded in Prague in 1856 as Prager Handelsakademie, the first with Czech as instruction language was the very Českoslovanská akademie obchodní that was established in 1872.
-From the beginning they were located in Staré město but in 1892 they moved to Resslova ulice i Praha II.
+In Austria, commercial academies were institutions that offered three-year (later four-year) education in commerce and accounting.
+The first of those academies was founded in Prague in 1856 as Prager Handelsakademie; the first with Czech as instruction language was Českoslovanská akademie obchodní, which was established in 1872.
+From the beginning, they were located in Staré město, but in 1892 they moved to Resslova ulice in Prague II.
 They are still (2020) operating but located in another building in the same street.
-Commercial academies as institutions to this day exist in Czechia, Slovakia and Austria.
+Commercial academies as institutions still exist in Czechia, Slovakia, and Austerrike.

 Hašek and the Czechoslavonic Commercial Academy

 Jaroslav Hašek studied here from 1899 to 1902 and left with good grades.
-Here he met some of his best friends, first and foremost Hájek, but also Karel Marek who probably lent his name to the literary Einjährigfreiwilliger Marek.
-Another fellow student was Jan Čulen who joined Hašek on a longer journeys in 1900 and 1901.
+Here he met some of his best friends, first and foremost Ladislav Hájek, but also Karel Marek, a person who probably lent his name to the literary Einjährigfreiwilliger Marek.
+Another fellow student was Jan Čulen, who joined Hašek on longer journeys in 1900 and 1901.
 It was this education that enabled Hašek to serve as a one-year volunteer in k.u.k.
 Heer.
-The institution was on the list of establishments that gave its graduates the right to shortened term (one year) of military service.
+The institution was on the list of establishments that gave its graduates the right to one year of military service instead of the compulsory three (from 1912, two).

 On bad terms with the headmaster

-In 1909 Jaroslav Hašek wrote he story Obchodní akademie for Karikatury.
-Here head teacher "Jeřábek", in real life Jan Řežábek[1], is mercilessly pilloried and the piece was censored and was only printed the next year, in a revised version.
-Jeřábek was even assigned qualities that readers of The Good Soldier Švejk will recognize in Oberst Kraus.
-In addition the academy is mentioned multiple times in Strana mírného pokroku v mezích zákona.
+In 1909, Jaroslav Hašek wrote the story Obchodní akademie for Karikatury[a].
+Here the head teacher, "Jeřábek", in real life Jan Řežábek[1], is mercilessly pilloried, and the piece was censored and was only printed the next year in a revised version.
+Jeřábek was even assigned qualities that readers of The Good Soldier Švejk will recognise in Oberst Kraus.
+In addition, the academy is mentioned multiple times in Strana mírného pokroku v mezích zákona.

 Quote(s) from the novel